FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-SERIALIZATION.md

 # L0 Design: Serialization and Replay

 ## Nontechnical Summary
 Serialization is Layer 0’s shipping department.
 It turns a live tree into a stream of self-describing **flat records** so another process—or a later replay—can rebuild the exact same structure, payloads, and proxy states.
 The same machinery also ingests those records safely, staging them until every piece is present before touching the live tree.
 The goal: capture history faithfully, handle huge blobs without blocking, and keep proxies deterministic when they cross process boundaries.
-Federation now consumes these flat frames end-to-end; the transport manager wraps every emit in `cep_fed_transport_manager_send_cell()`, so link/mirror/invoke never see (or rely on) the legacy chunk serializer.
+Federation now consumes these flat frames end-to-end; the transport manager wraps every emit in `cep_fed_transport_manager_send_cell()` so link/mirror/invoke all run through the same serializer.

 ## Decision Record
 - Manifest + payload separation keeps structural metadata small and allows large data blobs to stream with configurable window sizes.